kurotetsuka/thoughts/texts/i_miss_our_love.md

   I miss the way we loved each other,
          the fire between us -
-             embers of which we still hold
-         the tangle of our souls -
+           the embers of which we still hold the tangle of our souls -
            the knots we'll never unravel,
          the bond of our spirit -
            flames independant yet interlaced.

   I miss the way you loved me,
          yet through it all,